dataq-instruments/2008_Firmware_Upgrade/README.md

-Firmware 115 was for 2008 manufactured before September 2022.
+Firmware 115 is for 2008 manufactured before September 2022.
-Firmware 117 was for 2008 manufactured after September 2022.
+Firmware 117 is for 2008 manufactured after September 2022.

 To update the firmware: